03. A Mysterious Old Man in San Francisco

 "John, where are you going?"

 56°S, 67°W: Cape Horn, the southernmost tip of South America, juts out at the meeting point of the Pacific and Atlantic Oceans.
-Before the Panama Canal opened in the early 20th century, the rough seas around Cape Horn were known as the only path between the two oceans—and a deadly, terrifying graveyard of ships.
+Before the Panama Canal opened in the early 20th century, the rough seas around Cape Horn were known as the only route between the two oceans—and a deadly, terrifying graveyard of ships.

 Countless ships vanished here, struck by unimaginable storms, making Cape Horn a centuries-old symbol of maritime terror.